Arthropodium cirratum

-Arthropodium cirratum (rengarenga, renga lily, New Zealand rock lily, or maikaika) is a species of herbaceous perennial plant, endemic to New Zealand, where it may once have been farmed.
+Arthropodium cirratum commonly known as rengarenga, renga lily, New Zealand rock lily, or maikaika, is a species of herbaceous perennial plant, endemic to New Zealand, where it may once have been farmed.
 It is used for medicine as well as food, and has symbolic importance in traditional Māori culture.

 The Māori name rengarenga is a reduplication of Proto-Polynesian *renga which in other related languages corresponds to turmeric, especially its powdered form (see lega, lena); this association is due to both plants' similar stem and root characteristics.

 Description

 The leaves are 30-60 cm long and 3-10 cm wide.
 The flower stalk often reaches one metre, and bears many white six-petalled flowers, in groups of two or three, each about 2 cm across.
 The stamens are tricoloured - purple and white, with yellow at the curled end.
 The roots are 2-3 cm wide.

 Taxonomy

 It was first described in 1786 as Anthericum cirrhatum by Georg Forster.
 In 1822, Robert Brown assigned it to the genus, Arthropodium, resulting in the name, Arthropodium cirrhatum (now A. cirratum.)